JBenchimol/central-bank-texts/README.md

 ## Citation Requirements

-**Important licensing information:** This database is distributed under a Creative Commons Attribution (CC-BY) license, which requires appropriate attribution when using these materials.
-If you use these texts in your research, you must cite the corresponding publication as detailed below.
+**Important information:** This database is distributed under the Creative Commons Attribution CC-BY license, which requires appropriate attribution when using these materials.
+If you use these texts in your research, you have to cite the corresponding publication as detailed below.

 **For Federal Reserve texts:**